amitguptagwl/Java-Rule-Book/README.md

 ####Interface
 1. Are made for public.
 So the interface itself and its method are required to be public.
-2. Interfaces can't be static but it's all member fields are final static.
+2. It's all member fields are **final** (since interfance can't be instanciated they can have only 1 value) **static** (since interfance can't be instanciated and member field are not the responsibilities for other class).
 3. Methods are public only and can’t be static.
+(Interface defines external responsibilities (hence public) which may be different for each class (hence non-static).)
 4. There is no functionality/implementation, but responsibilities, to be implemented by child class type (class itself or its parent class).
 So implicitly *abstract* keyword and modifier are optional.
 5. Can extend only 1 interface.